tytydraco/yessleep/out/I_Own_a_Store_Where_the_Haunted_and_Damned_Come_to_Be_Sorted_Pt_2.md

 I could sense it right away.
 Many spirits stitched into one.
 The thing behind him rambled in ten tongues, all spitting and biting at the air.

 “I destroyed their vessel,” he said.
 “The jewelry box.
 Incinerated it in an iron crucible.
 It could never come back.
-I broke into a steel mill to do it.”
+I broke into a steel mill to do the deed.”

 His voice was far away, like it was being spoken through layers of fog.